haidongx/des-fire/README.md

 Run edu.gsu.hxue.desFire.testing.TestFireSystem.
 One will see the simulation on September 2000 Moore Branch Fire.

 ## Coupled simulation with ARPS
-Run edu.gsu.hxue.desFire.couplingWithARPS.CouplingShell with argument of a confiuration file e.g.
+Run edu.gsu.hxue.desFire.couplingWithARPS.CouplingShell with a argument of the confiuration file path.

+Configuration file example:
 ```
 #Configuration of DES-FIRE/ARPS coupled simulation
 #Tue May 22 17:39:00 EDT 2012